4ment/torchtree-experiments/README.md

 Note:

 rmarkdown requires pandoc to be installed.
-The conda environment provided in this repo include pandoc.
+The conda environment provided in this repo includes pandoc.
 It is also possible to use RStudio to run the `index.Rmd` script.